 Dr. Hilaria Cruz, a professor of comparative humanities who teaches Native American Religions and Linguistics, has published children’s books in her native language, Chatino, often collaborating with undergraduate and graduate students to write and illustrate them.
 Many of the books have been translated into other Indigenous languages, such as Mixtec and Anishinaabe.
-The article above gives more details about Dr. Cruz’s project, links to Dr. Cruz’s institutional repository where you can download the books for free, and links to a GoFundMe page that supports Cruz’s work of promoting literacy in Indigenious languages.
+The article above gives more details about Dr. Cruz’s project, links to Dr. Cruz’s institutional repository where you can , and links to a page that supports Cruz’s work of promoting literacy in Indigenious languages.

 Dr. Ron Sheffield, a professor and Executive-in-Residence in the Department of Human Resources and Organizational Development, shared his experiences as a tribal member of the Quechan Indian Nation at the July 2022 Federal Asian Pacific American Council (FAPAC) panel on “Diversity, Equity, Inclusion and Accessibility in the Workplace.”
 Use the access passcode &Ah?*4 to watch the webinar.